Dental Emergency Brisbane | Take Action Fast

 4. Unexplained Severe Pain

 For those that have experienced the sudden sharp pain of a toothache, you’ll know just how excruciating it can be.
 Unexplained pain in the mouth area, whether it be to the gums or teeth, can be very uncomfortable.
 Sometimes it might be caused by eating food that comes into contact with a decayed area of the tooth.
-Sometimes it may simply be because of hot or cold drink that impact on exposed nerves.
+Sometimes it may simply be because of hot or cold drink that impacts on exposed nerves.
 Regardless, any pain that comes out of nowhere needs to be addressed.
 Not only is it going to be almost impossible to get through the day with throbbing pain but it could result in further infection of the tooth in question, including the gum area if it is left too long.

 5. Bleeding Gums

 Gums that bleed are typically a sign of existing periodontal disease.
 It’s very common.
-Whilst a small bleed is not an emergency dental situation, if you’ve recently had a tooth extracted and you cannot stop the bleeding it is important to seek professional assistance.
+Whilst a small bleed is not an emergency dental situation if you’ve recently had a tooth extracted and you cannot stop the bleeding it is important to seek professional assistance.
 In the meantime, make sure to bite down hard and apply pressure with the aid of a cloth until you can be seen.

 6. Broken Dentures